This page is for state secondary schools in London or Birmingham.

 This fast-paced, full-scale 90 minute performance of Shakespeare’s much loved comedy is produced with young people in mind, and is suitable for Year 6 upwards.

-Performances will take place in the open air Globe Theatre in March 2021 and, thanks to Deutsche Bank, tickets for secondary state schools in London and Birmingham are completely free.
+Thanks to Deutsche Bank, tickets for secondary state schools in London and Birmingham are completely free.